Manual Cinema’s Leonardo! A Wonderful Show About a Terrible Monster Trailer

 Manual Cinema’s Photo Booth is available as a participatory addition to your future event programming.
 Perfect for celebratory gatherings, Manual Cinema’s Photo Booth captures the moment in a beautifully designed and interactive way.
 Manual Cinema’s Photo Booth is an interactive photo booth and art installation.
 It captures the silhouettes and profiles of your guests in a ‘cameo’ style.
 Attendees are able to mix and match their own settings and backgrounds, then jump inside the image for their photo.
 The image is then captured digitally and given in an electronic format (via Dropbox or hard copy DVD) to the host after the event.

-No Blue Memories: The Life of Gwendolyn Brooks is a new work by Manual Cinema.
-Celebrating the life and poetry of Gwendolyn Brooks (1917-2000), No Blue Memories will feature a screenplay by Eve L. Ewing and Nate Marshall and with music by Jamila Woods and Ayanna Woods.
+Celebrating the life and poetry of Gwendolyn Brooks (1917-2000), No Blue Memories: The Life of Gwendolyn Brooks features a screenplay by Eve L. Ewing and Nate Marshall of Crescendo Literary and with music by Jamila Woods and Ayanna Woods.
 The first African American to be awarded the Pulitzer Prize, and poetry consultant to the Library of Congress, Brooks was known for her poems reflecting the civil rights activism of the 1960’s.
-No Blue Memories will be performed by Manual Cinema’s signature combination of shadow puppets, actors in silhouette, and live music.
-Commissioned by the Poetry Foundation, No Blue Memories will premiere Nov 7-19, 2017 in Chicago at the Harold Washington Library Auditorium and is available for touring thereafter.
+No Blue Memories is performed by Manual Cinema’s signature combination of shadow puppets, actors in silhouette, and live music.
+No Blue Memories was commissioned by the Poetry Foundation for the Brooks Centenary and premiered in Chicago in November, 2017.

 Manual Cinema worked in collaboration with the New York Times to create shadow animations and original music/ sound design for The Forger, a short film about the life and work of Adolfo Kaminsky- the famed Paris Forger that worked during WWII.